Geographer, Kaimātai matawhenua

 You need

-- a Bachelor's degree in geography or similar
+- a bachelor's degree in human geography, geology, geophysics and geochemistry or similar area

 You may need